 Other good things to remember

 In fairness, many Asians have no clue how to use a Western toilet either.
-It must be widespread, as I’ve heard complaints about footprints on toilet seats and found this sign in a stall at the Bali airport:
+It must be pretty widespread, as I’ve heard complaints about footprints on toilet seats and found this sign in a stall in the Bali airport:

-Have you ever used one?
+Have you ever used a squat toilet?
 Any tips or comments?